huggingface/huggingface_hub/docs/hub/how-to-downstream.md

 # How to integrate downstream methods in your library

 In the tutorial, you learned some basic methods for integrating the Hub into your library.
-Methods that allow your library to download files from the Hub are referred to as *downstream* methods.
-This guide introduces additional downstream methods you can integrate with your library.
+Utilities that allow your library to download files from the Hub are referred to as *downstream* utilities.
+This guide introduces additional downstream utilities you can integrate with your library.
 You will learn how to:

 * Retrieve a URL to download.
 * Download a file and cache it on your disk.